Wiki survey

 A view of the 'opinion space' visualization tool for a Polis wiki survey.
 Each user can see how similar their voting behavior is to other voters based on their closeness to one another within the two-dimensional space.

 Wiki surveys or wikisurveys are a software-based survey method that crowdsource discussions and help participants to find areas of agreement.
 Other names include bridging systems and collective response systems.
+The approach, inspired by Wikipedia, is to open up surveys where participants can shape the questions, instead of traditional 'closed' surveys where participants can only respond to the questions asked.

 Wiki surveys have been used for purposes including facilitating deliberative democracy, crowdsourcing opinions from experts and figuring out common beliefs on a given topic.
 A notable usage of wiki surveys is in Taiwan's government system, where citizens can participate in crowdsourced lawmaking through Pol.is wiki surveys.

 Implementations

 All Our Ideas

 A view of the user interface for seeing in real-time the results of an All Our Ideas wiki survey.
 The top 10 ranked items are shown in this view of the interface.

 A view of the user interface for casting votes on and submitting items to an All Our Ideas wiki survey.
 After casting a vote, a heuristic determines the next item that will be shown.
 The heuristic favors showing items with relatively low numbers of votes.

 All Our Ideas founders coined the term "wiki survey," explaining how they took inspiration from the organic evolution of Wikipedia and hoped to create something similar for surveys.
-Its focus is on ranking the favorability of each 'item' that users submit to the survey.
-Each question presented asks the participant to rank the best of two items.
-At any point in time, participants can view a ranking of the items in order of their score.
-The score for an item is the estimated probability that it would be favored over another randomly chosen item.
-The code for All Our Ideas is open source.
+They hosted 5000 surveys between 2010 and 2014.
+A 2020 survey using the tool found 3 of its top 10 findings were user-generated.